singingwolfboy/netlify-home/_posts/2015-11-2-a-step-by-step-guide-jekyll-2x-on-netlify.md

 ```
 $ gem install jekyll --pre
 ```
+Keep in mind that this is also how it works with other site generators and their Gemfile's

 The gemfile is also where you would list the gems for the plugins your site is using and just as we saw with Jekyll, it's possible to specify *WHICH* version you wish to use, without limitations on which plugin and what versions are allowed!

-For example when you're using github, you need to install github pages and to specify this in the gem file you'd use the following line:
+For example when you're using GitHub, you need to install GitHub pages and to specify this in the gem file you'd use the following line:
 ```
 $ gem 'jekyll-sitemap'
 ```